marianne-aspbury/HIVsimulation/README.md

 # HIVsimulation
- scripts used for HIV simulation work
+ Scripts used for HIV simulation work

  Key data and main, linked, set of scripts to run simulations and inferences in 'Main_Collection'.
 Original transmission network csv too large to upload, so only pickled data in Individual Class format is provided here.